 Offsetting the “Hidden Costs” of Breast Cancer

 The cost of breast cancer doesn’t end with your medical bills.
-Your daily living expenses may be more challenging to cover as your medical bills increase, and time away from work for appointments and transportation and parking costs add up.
-Many women find that their monthly and daily living expenses – for food, mortgage, rent and utilities – must compete with their health care costs.
+As you spend more time away from work and in doctor’s offices, paying for daily living expenses in addition to medical bills can be challenging.
+Many women find that their monthly and daily living expenses – for food, mortgage, rent and utilities – must compete with their healthcare costs.

 Paying your bills on time may be difficult, but your creditors may be more helpful than you expect.

 - Ask your doctor about generic medicines or samples.
-Generic medicines are usually less expensive than brand name medicines, and samples will allow you to try a medicine before you buy the full prescription.
+Generic medicines are usually less expensive than brand name medicines.
+Samples allow you to try a medicine before you buy the full prescription.
 Once a prescription is purchased, it can’t be returned.

 - Shop around.
 Some pharmacies charge less than others for the same prescription.
 Take the time to compare and find the best price.
 Consider mail-ordering several months of a prescription if the co-pay is lower.

 - Ask about over-the-counter (OTC) medicines.
 Talk with your doctor about OTC medicines that will have the same effect as your prescription, and find out if they cost less.

 - Go to a local pharmacy.
 If your insurance allows you to use local pharmacies, you may save on co-pays.

 - Fill half of your prescription at a time.
 If you don’t have insurance or your health plan doesn’t cover prescriptions, filling only half of your prescription at a time may help you save on the up-front, out-of-pocket cost.